casdoor/casdoor-website/docs/webhooks/overview.md

 app.listen(3000, () => console.log('Server running on port 3000'));
 ```

-## Conclusion

-Casdoor webhooks provide a powerful way to integrate with external applications by enabling event-driven interactions.
-Whether you need to sync user data, trigger notifications, or update external systems, webhooks allow seamless automation.

-To ensure a smooth integration, always validate incoming requests and test your webhooks with tools like Beeceptor or Webhook.site before deploying them in production.
+Validate incoming webhook requests (e.g. signatures or shared secrets) and test with Beeceptor or Webhook.site before using webhooks in production.